johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 Task 4 -- Working with Python Test Coverage
 =====
 In this task, you will practice improving your test coverage in Python.
 You will generate a test coverage report and interpret the report to determine which lines of code do not have test cases, and writing test cases to cover those lines.

 1. Clone the git project [Python Testing lab](https://github.com/UNLV-CS472-672/test_coverage).
 Open the IDE, navigate to the directory ```test_coverage``` and run the command ```pip install -r requirements.txt```
 2. You will do all your editing work in the file ```tests/test_account.py```.
-3. Before writing any code, you should always check that the test cases are passing.
-   Otherwise, when they fail, you won’t know if you broke the code, or if the code was broken before you started.
+3. Before writing any code, you should always check that the test cases are passing.Otherwise, when they fail, you won’t know if you broke the code, or if the code was broken before you started.
   * run the ```pytest``` and produce a ```coverage``` report to identify the lines that are missing code coverage:

 ```pytest